Skip to main content

 Targeting conditions

-Kameleoon offers targeting conditions that let you include or exclude certain types of visitors.
+Kameleoon offers targeting conditions that help you include or exclude certain types of visitors.

 note